 Tom Waits originally wrote this song for his future wife, who was living in the Garden State.
 Later, Bruce Springsteen covered it and changed it by adding a few lines, turning it into one of the most loved Jersey songs of all time.
+Many of the song lyrics have become popular quotes about the state.
 It’s fitting that one of the most famous musicians from New Jersey would have the most popular song.

 “Tweeter and the Monkey Man” by The Traveling Wilburys

 While there is some controversy over who can take credit for drafting the lyrics, it is believed that Bob Dylan was primarily responsible, as well as singing the lead.
 The song is set in the Garden State and is about two drug dealers, a police officer, and the cop’s sister, who is a love interest to one of the drug dealers.

 “No Woman, No Cry” by Fugees

 As everyone knows, this song was originally scored by Bob Marley in 1974.
 But in 1995, Fugees covered it, changed the lyrics and created a modern masterpiece.
 The lyrics of inclusion and the stinging social critique mentions the housing projects, but provides an optimistic view of the future.